-In 2024, 2,437 people left, which corresponds to a turnover rate of 15 per cent.
-1,408 employees left the company as part of the employee termination programme; we use this figure to calculate our company-specific staff turnover rate, which was 9.1 per cent.
-This means that we have achieved our internal HR target of remaining below 10 per cent.
+In 2024, 2,437 people left Bechtle, corresponding to a turnover rate of 15 per cent.
+Of these, 1,408 were employee-initiated resignations - the basis for our companyspecific turnover rate.
+At 9.1 per cent, we met our internal HR target of keeping this rate below 10 per cent.